Hudsn/tepidreload/README.md

 ## Not-so-hot browser reloading

-Very scuffed and probably not stable, but seems to generally get the job done.
+Monitors the target directory for changes and reloads the browser on change.

-### Monitors the target directory for changes and reloads the browser on change.
+Very scuffed and probably not stable, but seems to generally get the job done for my small use cases.

 Compile to bin with `make build` and use for basic static site dev stuff.
 Should output to a `build` directory.

-or import it into a go project to use for a dev environment (check out `examples` folder) for a general idea of usage.
+Or import it into a Go project to use for a dev environment.
+Check out the `examples` folder for a general idea of usage in a Go project.